theirc/airbel/playbook.md

 ![Design, Test, Scale Life-Changing Solutions](https://github.com/theirc/airbel/blob/master/Vision%20graphic.png)

 ##What is the Airbel culture?
 What do we value?
-The Airbel culture is one which values going beyond our comfort zone, with taking the time to fully consider ideas and to allow ourselves to exhibit childlike curiosity while also implementing with a focus on results.
-Our [Draft Values Document](https://docs.google.com/document/d/1PWWglC37-lbuCS0BQARFECUotCHCDt8gtY7XSILIPQk/edit?usp=sharing) describes our values in detail.

-They are:

 **One step beyond the comfort zone.** We are bold and perseverent.